COVID-19-AI-Research-Project/AI-Classification/Projects/2/README.md

 # DISCLAIMER

 This project should be used for research purposes only.
 The purpose of the project is to show the potential of Artificial Intelligence for medical support systems such as diagnosis systems.
 Although the program is fairly accurate and shows good results both on paper and in real world testing, it is not meant to be an alternative to professional medical diagnosis.
-I am a self taught developer with some experience in using Artificial Intelligence for detecting certain types of cancer.
-I am not a doctor, medical or cancer expert.
+I am a self taught developer with some experience in using Artificial Intelligence for detecting certain types of cancer and COVID-19.
+I am not a doctor, medical or cancer/COVID-19 expert.
 Please use this system responsibly.

 &nbsp;